...Yeah, it's that kind of story.

 The Raid happens every seven years on Halloween/Samhain in a random Celtic country, and is dreaded since nobody knows who the marks will be or can stop it from happening.Moonflowers

-draws heavily on Celtic Mythology
+draws heavily on the overlapping Celtic Mythology

 and Fairy Tale